 While performing a cost-benefit analysis, it is essential to understand the benefits of ITIL V4 foundation certification, which include the following:

 Succinctly put, the components of the cost are

 A combination of these benefits and the current scope and growth witnessed in the field of ITSM, the ITIL® V4 is almost like a mandatory pursuit for anyone wishing to embark on a career path in ITSM.
 This is especially true as ITSM is a field whose prospects are continually increasing with time as the dependency on IT by organizations to be competitive and have a sustainable business model, is expanding.

 In the field of ITSM, a professional has to be agile, nimble and ensure improvement to the business processes in order to live up to the ever-changing needs of customers.
 The ITIL® framework has factored this in and has an in-built phase called the ‘Continual Service Improvement’ phase.
 It runs across the remaining four core areas.
 Hence, it is recommended that the earlier one goes for ITIL® V4 foundation, the better it is - whether it is an individual or an organization.

 ITIL® V3 offers five different certification levels (Changed with ITIL® V4):

 The cost of each level differs, based on the components mentioned above, the country where the exam is given and the mode of taking the examination.
-An essential consideration in the ITIL® certifications are the modes available for taking the certification, which also majorly influences the cost.
 The various methods are:

 A candidate does not need to go anywhere in order to take the ITIL® examinations.
-Especially, if the candidate’s career and job do not allow for the time to go to an examination center or an ATO, this option opens up the opportunity to pursue the certification from the comfort of their home or office.
+Especially, if the candidate’s career and job do not allow for the time to go to an examination center or an ATO, this option opens the opportunity to take the exam from the comfort of their home or office.

 Here’s how an Online Proctored exam is conducted.